The Orange River

-The age of romance is not dead.
+The Age of Romance is not dead.

-Brian departs, and I spend a lazy day by the pool, temporarily the only guest) and walking, escorted by three dogs and a pig. in between our slow ambles they manage to stampede a herd of cattle, and chase a troupe of monkeys.
+Brian departs, and I spend a lazy day by the pool, (temporarily the only guest) and walking, escorted by three dogs and a pig. in between our slow ambles they manage to stampede a herd of cattle, and chase a troupe of monkeys.

 Through velvety hills to Uhmlanga, north of Durban.
 I'd hoped for some beach time, but I haven't chosen my spot very well.
 The beach is disappointingly dirty and the roads are full of hitchhikers wandering all over the inside lanes.
 My bed and breakfast establishment is decidedly seedy.
-The fridge smells and I can't work out how to tun the TV off.
+The fridge smells and I can't work out how to turn the TV off.
 So I turn the sound right down and put a towel over it.

 Garden Route, South Africa

 My epic South African journey ends with another iconic African destination.
 My car and I meander along the Garden Route, working my way back along the coast from Port Elisabeth to Cape Town.
-More stunning scenery from the thatched cottages of St Francis Bay, to Jeffries Bay with its Disneyesque bridge, to the tourist mecca that is Plettenberg Bay, the oyster bars of Knysna, and the aptly named Wilderness, with its own park.
+More stunning scenery from the thatched cottages of St Francis Bay, to Jeffries Bay with its Disneyesque bridge, to the tourist mecca that is Plettenberg Bay, the oyster bars and beaches of Knysna, to the Tsitsikamma National Park and the adjacent, aptly named town of Wilderness, with its own park.

 At Tsitsikamma National Park I wander the beautiful Otter Trail. along the edge of the wild seashore, past the Storm River and a terrifying suspension bridge.
 There are waterfalls and a diminutive cave turned into a shrine.